The Power of 'Sticking With It'

 This is a shameless plea for endurance.
 A begging for Dance class fortitude!

 Our members literally LOVE Ceroc.
 I know this for a fact.
 It never ceases to inspire a 'warm tummy feeling' when I hear anecdotes from my members - forging new friendships, improving confidence, healthier bodies, happier minds, blossoming relationships, Ceroc weddings (and a fair few Ceroc babies) and non-stop, heartfelt gratitude from people who have had their lives changed for the better.
 Dance really does all of this and more!.

-These warm fuzzy feelings however are challenged by my frustration when I learned how many people only ever try Ceroc once, as a result of their own self-doubt.
+These warm fuzzy feelings however were challenged by frustration when I learned how many people try Ceroc once and then never come back.
+But why?

-Throughout my 15 years on the Ceroc scene (a significant stretch of which has been spent on the stage, instructing) I have witnessed a wide range of people's reactions when they are faced with their first ever dance class.
+Throughout my 15 years on the Ceroc scene (a significant stretch of which has been spent on the stage, instructing) I have witnessed a wide range of reactions when people face their first ever dance class.
 There is always the occassional first timer who flourishes from the word go, but for the overwhelming majority, that first step on the dance floor is not only an alien experience, but an exposing and nervewracking one too.

 "What do I do?
 Do I just take this person's hand and start moving?
 Do I talk to them or keep quiet?
 Should I tell them I have never danced before?
 What if I make a mistake?
 Where do I stand?
 Oh fantastic, I haven't got a partner to dance with!"

 Vulnerability does strange things to us.
-Some of us go quiet and introverted whilst we soak it all in.
+Some of us go quiet and introverted.
 Some of us get giggly and embarassed, and babble nonsensical things we will later regret.
-Some of us (myself included) hide our nerves behind bravado.
-Some of us get self-critical and continuously say "Sorry",, because apologising shows that at least we're aware of our inabilities.
+Some of us (myself included) hide our nerves behind faux-bravado.
+Most of us get self-critical and continuously say "Sorry"...because apologising at least shows that we're aware of our inabilities.